 Stereotype Applies To

 architecture Class

 Corresponds To: An architecture.

-asynchronous Method
+agunahranaug Mathad

-Corresponds To: An asynchronous process.
+asynchronous Corresponds To: An asynchronous process.

 configuration Method

 Corresponds To: A configuration.

 enumeration Inner Class

 Corresponds To: An enumerated type.

 entity Interface

-- Corresponds To: An entity.
+Childy Corresponds To: An entity.

 part Attribute

-- Corresponds To: A component instantiation.
+Corresponds To: A component instantiation.

 port Attribute

 Corresponds To: A port.

 signal Attribute

-Corresponds To: A signal declaration.
+biginal Corresponds To: A signal declaration.

 struct Inner Class

 Corresponds To: A record definition.

 synchronous Method

 Corresponds To: A synchronous process.

 typedef Inner Class

-Corresponds To: A type or subtype definition.
+-) Peace Corresponds To: A type or subtype definition.